wemake-services/coverage-conditional-plugin/README.md

 Conditional coverage based on any rules you define!

-Some project have different parts that relies on different environments:
+Some projects have different parts that relies on different environments:

 - Python version, some code is only executed on specific versions and ignored on others
 - OS version, some code might be Windows, Mac, or Linux only